Intertwined 2022 Personal Storytelling Event: Lost and Found

 May 3 and 4 | 7:30–9:00 p.m. | Global Scholars Hall Great Room

 Join us for our live storytelling event featuring University of Oregon community members.
 Two nights of performances!

 Helping you prepare for moments that matter

-Rehearsals for Life is a joint project between the UO Graduate School and the Office of the Dean of Students, started to help people learn and practice stepping in and defusing disrespectful situations.
+Rehearsals for Life is a joint project between the Division of Graduate Studies and the Office of the Dean of Students, started to help people learn and practice stepping in and defusing disrespectful situations.
 The troupe uses their own stories and experiences to find inspiration for their performances and discuss issues of power and privilege.
 But these are not just ordinary theater performances; audience members are invited to participate in the performances and practice navigating potentially disrespectful situations.
 Through these performances and workshops, Rehearsals for Life works to build healthier relationships and a more equitable campus for all.

 Schedule a Workshop